 Sellers are responsible for refunding costs for orders that fall outside of these eligibility requirements.

-See our article of best delivery practices to ensure you're following the proper steps to create a successful delivery experience for your buyer.
+See our article of best shipping practices to ensure you’re following the proper steps for your order to arrive undamaged.

 How do I qualify for Etsy Purchase Protection?

 Etsy Purchase Protection will automatically cover qualifying orders with no setup required from the seller.

 The Etsy Purchase Protection process only begins after:

 - A buyer reaches out to you about an order through a Help request

 - The buyer opens a case about the order